z03h/ext-reactions/docs/source/api.rst

 .. autoclass:: discord.ext.reactioncommands.ReactionContext
     :members:

-Reaction HelpCommand
+ReactionHelp
 ^^^^^^^^^^^^^^^^^^^^

 Even comes with it's own default help command.
-If you want to customize it there's not really any simple way so you're basically rewriting all of the help command.
+If you want to customize it there's not really a simple way so you're basically subclassing help.

 .. autoclass:: discord.ext.reactioncommands.ReactionHelp
   :members: